aridjayarecipes/cutesrecipes.web.app/content/post/1878-steps-to-make-award-winning-pan-fried-salmon-with-fresh-tomato-pesto.md

 - "1/4 tsp red pepper flakes"
 - "3 tbsp extra virgin olive oil"
 recipeinstructions:
 - "Add a splash of veg oil to a large pan on medium-high heat.
 Lay the salmon fillets in, skin-side down.
 Let fry for 3 to 4 minutes, depending on their thickness, then flip and fry for the same amount of time on the other side.
-While you're waiting to flip the salmon, whip up the sauce."
+While you&#39;re waiting to flip the salmon, whip up the sauce."
-- "Place the basil, tomatoes, garlic and pepper flakes in a food processor and blitz until it's a chunky liquid.
+- "Place the basil, tomatoes, garlic and pepper flakes in a food processor and blitz until it&#39;s a chunky liquid.
 Add a good pinch of salt and a few grinds of black pepper, as well as the olive oil.
 Blitz a few seconds more until the sauce thickens and emulsifies."
 - "Put a ladle full of sauce on a plate and lay the salmon on top, crispy skin up.
 The fish will warm up the sauce slightly.
-Serve additional sauce on the side (trust me, it'll be in demand)."
+Serve additional sauce on the side (trust me, it&#39;ll be in demand)."
 categories:
 - Recipe
 tags: